hyosung11/Launch-School/Courses/JS129/practice_problems.md

 The value of `foo.a` will be `0`.
 Since `increment` gets invoked as a function, `this.a` references a property of the global object rather than a property of `foo`.
 Thus, the property `foo.a` isn't modified by the `increment`; its value remains 0.

-### 15.9 Use one of the methods we learned in this lesson to invoke `increment` with an explicit context such that `foo.a` gets incremented with each invocation of `incrementA`.
+### 15.9 Use one of the methods we learned in this lesson to invoke `increment` with an explicit context such that `foo.a` gets incremented with each invocation of `incrementA`

 ### 15.9 Solution